LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Factors (3/6) - levels
 ========================================================
-In our factor example the levels have been displayed in an alphabetical order.
+In our factor example, the levels have been displayed in an alphabetical order.
 To adjust the display order of levels in a factor, we can supply the desired display order to **levels** argument in the **factor()** function call.

 ```r